matthcodes/TheHabitApp-legal/README.md

 ## 📞 Support

-For questions about these legal documents, contact: [Your Email Address]
+For questions about these legal documents, contact: thehabitapp@proton.me